BGG Frequently Asked Questions

 All sorts!
-Projects implemented by students in the past include the TSC bike racks, the Little Blue Goes Greenhouse at Edith Bowen, water bottle filling stations across campus, a solar algal drier research project to produce biofuels, and psychological studies examining green behavior.
+Projects implemented by students in the past include the TSC bike racks, the Little Blue Goes Greenhouse at Edith Bowen, water bottle filling stations across campus, a solar algal drier research project to produce biofuels, and psychological studies examining green behavior. priority is given to those projects that have the biggest impact on student life at USU.
 We love to see a wide variety of proposals, so get creative.

 Why Apply for a Grant?

 If you have an idea for promoting sustainability, the BGG grant is a great way to get the support and structure needed to make it a reality.
 In addition to helping the environment, writing a grant proposal and going through an approval process is a great way to get experience and looks good on a resume.

 I don’t have an idea for a project, can I still get involved?

 If you want to be involved in the BGG grant process but don’t want to submit your own proposal, there are a lot of ways to help.
 Many proposals are submitted by groups, so you can see if any friends or other students want to team up to come up with an idea.
 You can also ask your academic senator to choose you for the Grant Committee, and help decide which projects to fund.

 How did the grant program get started?

 The BGG grant program is supported by the BGG Fee, a $0.25/credit hour fee paid by all USU students.
 This fee was approved during the 2011 ASUSU elections after a campus-wide campaign, to help address sustainability issues at USU.